ML4BM-Lab/GraphEmb/N2V/README.md

 ## Launch the classification model

 First, run "apply_gridsearch.py", where several configurations of N2V will be tried, such as the embedding size of the number of steps in the random walk.
+Also, a few parameters of the Shallow Neural Network will be included in the grid search, such as the loss type or the type of architecture.
 This will generate a large list of pickle files in the Results folder, containing evaluation metrics of the classification task for each of the databases, such as AUC or AUPRC.
 This will take a while so we can save the log in an output file:

 ```